Ivan-Shaml/EncryptedChatApp/README.md

    * using **WSS** (Web Secure Socket) and **HTTPS** protocols for all data transport
-   * **client side encryption/decryption via [Travis Tidwell 's jsencryp library](https://github.com/travist/jsencrypt).
+   * **client side encryption/decryption via [Travis Tidwell 's JSEncrypt library](https://github.com/travist/jsencrypt).
 Using RSA Public/Private Key Pair.**

 ## What is End-to-end Encryption ?
 End-to-end encryption (E2EE) is a system of communication where only the communicating users can read the messages.
 In principle, it prevents potential eavesdroppers – including telecom providers, Internet providers, Law enforcement, and even the provider of the communication service – from being able to access the cryptographic keys needed to decrypt the conversation.